DieracDelta/DieracDelta.github.io/about.md

 My interests include:

 - Distributed systems: topics like CRDTs (esp delta-CRDTs), state machine replication, and p2p communication are fascinating.
-Generally techniques to make something typically dependent on a central server more decentralized are very interesting to me.
-Specific interests have included raft/paxos, HotStuff, libp2p.
+Generally techniques to make something typically dependent on a central authority more decentralized are very interesting to me.
+Specific interests have included raft/paxos, HotStuff, and libp2p.
 - Devops.
-I love controlling managing servers and deploying consistent builds.
-  My specific interests center around using Nix
-  (the package manager, Linux distro, and DSL) to declaratively control my systems.
+I love controlling managing servers and deploying hermetic builds.
+My specific interests center around using Nix (the package manager, Linux distro, and DSL) to declaratively control my systems.
+- Math:
-- Math: probability and category theory.
+  - Topics: probability, category theory
-  I think the performance gains introduced with randomized algorithms are cool.
+  - After taking [6.856](http://courses.csail.mit.edu/6.856/current/), I am constantly looking for places to sprinkle in randomness to improve algorithmic performance with high probability.
-  I also am fascinated with the parallels between programming languages and category theory.
+  - I am fascinated with the Curry-Howard-Lambek correspondence.
 - All things low level.
-This includes embedded and osdev.
+This includes embedded and osdev as well as clever optimizations to code (e.g. utilizing simd, cache locality, concurrency/parallelism, etc).
+[6.172](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/) imparted an awareness of low level things that's hard to ignore.

+I begin my PHD in PL/Formal Methods this fall ('23) at Yale.
 I'm currently working as a Systems Engineer at [Espresso Systems](https://www.espressosys.com/).
 Before Espresso, I worked at Draper Laboratories on systems-ey things.
-Before Draper, I was an RA at CSAIL while I completed my masters.
+Before Draper, I was an RA at CSAIL.